PrepTerminal

 • Injured Civilians: Numerous injured civilians are scattered around the site, requiring immediate medical attention and evacuation.

-Question: What is the best and worst course of action to take in this situation?
+What is the best and worst course of action in this situation?

 OptionsBest ResponseWorst Response